curlyparakeet/fox/Reggie.md

 Bind off leaving longish tail for sewing

-Flatten an ear into a little black tipped triangle.
+Flatten an ear into a little black tipped triangle and curve the base into a "C" shape.
 Stitch onto head.
 Repeat with the other ear.

 ## Tail and body